harryshoungbedji/Cloud-based-SOC-Lab/README.md

 - 9997: Splunk forwarding input
 - 22: SSH, restricted to trusted admin access only

-Splunk commonly uses port 8000 for the web interface and 9997 for forwarded data [web:2].
+Splunk commonly uses port 8000 for the web interface and 9997 for forwarded data

-## Security Notes

-- Restrict Splunk Web to admin IP.
-- Keep the victim instance private with no public IP.
-- Prefer AWS Systems Manager Session Manager over SSH for private instances.
-- Use security groups and route tables to enforce separation between trusted and untrusted networks.

 ## AI Analysis Workflow